nagendrajamadagni/Parser/README.md

 # Parser
-A configurable parser that takes a grammar and builds a parser for it.
+A configurable parser generator that takes a grammar and builds a parser for it.